kabakadev/trivia_app/README.md

 ## Project Description

 The Trivia CLI Application is an interactive command-line tool designed for creating and playing trivia quizzes.
 The application supports user roles with different privileges: administrators and regular users.
-Administrators can manage questions (add, edit, delete) and control the flow of the trivia quizzes, while regular users can participate by answering questions.
+Administrators can manage questions (add,delete) and control the flow of the trivia quizzes, while regular users can participate by answering questions.
 The application stores data persistently using SQLite3 and ensures a smooth user experience with robust input handling and role-based access control.

 ---